Under 2 hours

 - Tighten as necessary.

-Follow these steps when replacing the main water shut-off valve or other shut-off valves.
+Follow these steps to replace water shut-off valves in your home.
 Knowing how to install valves can help you find leaks and troubleshoot other issues to avoid water damage in your home.

 When you’re ready to find supplies in your local store, use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.
-For help with heavy duty plumbing services, let our trusted professionals do it for you.
+For help with toilet shut-off valve replacement and other heavy duty plumbing services, let our trusted professionals do it for you.